 SausageTree

 When we visited the gardens, the sky was overcast with a hint of rain.
 But luckily the rains held back.
 We did a lot of walking.
-There are electric vehicles to ferry weary visitors.
-There is also a toy train which is popular with kids.
-MTR (Mavalli Tiffin Room), the ever- popular restaurant, is a 14 minute walk from Lalbhagh West Gate.
+Electric vehicles ferry weary visitors.
+The toy train is popular with kids.
+MTR (Mavalli Tiffin Room), the ever- popular restaurant, is a 14 min walk from the Lalbhagh West Gate.

 White Silk Cotton Tree

 This White Silk Cotton Tree in Lalbhagh Botanical Gardens is about 200 years old.
-It has a buttressed trunk and grows to a height of 25 to 30 metres.
-It blooms in spring and has huge orange scarlet flowers with five petals.
+It has a buttressed trunk and grows to a height of 25 to 30 m.
+The tree blooms in spring and has huge orange scarlet flowers with five petals.

-Pillows and beds make use of white silk cotton from the fruits.
-Wood of the tree is very light and often employed to make packing cases.
+Pillows and beds make use of the white silk cotton from the fruits.
+Wood of the tree is very light and often employed in the making of packing boxes.

 Getting There